trvswgnr/pmpro-register-helper-admin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Creates a user-friendly interface for the Paid Membership Pro Register Helper Add On.
+Creates a user-friendly interface for the PM Pro Register Helper Add On.

 == Description ==

-This plugin creates a user-friendly interface for the Paid Membership Pro Register Helper Add On.
-It adds a page to the Paid Membership Pro plugin in the WordPress admin that allows admins to easily create fields which are added to the Membership Checkout and User Profile.
+This plugin creates a user-friendly interface for the PM Pro Register Helper Add On.
+It adds a page to the PM Pro plugin in the WordPress admin that allows admins to easily create fields which are added to the Membership Checkout and User Profile.

 == Installation ==